From District Attorney to Dean

 “I didn’t see it at first, but now I realize that as a criminal law expert, I’m having an impact on civil rights.
 Criminal procedure is basically the back end of civil rights law,” Lawson said.
 “As a professor, I’m still able to participate on the national stage and have an impact on issues.”

-Now, as acting dean, Lawson also is helping to train the next generation of attorneys by continuing the school’s emphasis on access and social justice.
+Now, as dean, Lawson also is helping to train the next generation of attorneys by continuing the school’s emphasis on access and social justice.
 “I’m committed to our mission as a school of access and to our social justice Catholic mission.
 I’m very proud to be a part of that, particularly in our region as it relates to our clinics on human rights, human trafficking, and immigration.”

-As acting dean, Lawson is focused on improving bar passage rates, increasing alumni participation rates, and ensuring the school remains accessible to all students who have the grit necessary for law school.
+As dean, Lawson is focused on improving bar passage rates, increasing alumni participation rates, and ensuring the school remains accessible to all students who have the grit necessary for law school.
 Prior to her appointment, Lawson had served in associate dean roles for several years in addition to teaching.

 Such plans weren’t in Lawson’s mind when she started at the USF School of Law.
 Drawn to USF because of its Jesuit Catholic heritage, Lawson discovered a welcoming community, including supportive faculty members who were always accessible and ready to help.
 She participated in the law school’s civil rights clinic, worked in the law library, and, as a 3L, tutored for a first-year law class.